SamirSim/AINA-2025-Config-Pred/README.md

 # FIT IoT-Lab CSMA Experimentation

-This code corresponds to the two contributions described in the following preprint paper (please cite this in case you use the code):
+This code corresponds to the two contributions described in the following accepted (to appear) paper (please cite this in case you use the code):

 ```
 @article{si2025config-pred,